kcaisley/frida/docs/usage.md

 uv run python -m flow.cdac.sim frida65_baseline_transient
 ```

+The extracted fixed-input target groups the one-layer and two-layer radix-17
+and radix-20 ADCs beneath one timestamped run.
+Each flavor has its own named
+subdirectory containing the 2, 6, and 10 MS/s results.
+The four flavor groups
+run sequentially so that the complete comparison remains one coherent
+campaign.

 The ADC and comparator runners convert completed raw results to typed HDF5 in
 each case directory.
 Sampler and CDAC retain the Spectre raw result and log;
 their standalone runners do not yet invoke the existing typed measurement and